SoftUni-Internal/interactive-content/EN/04-Debugging-Techniques/02-IntelliJ -IDEA-Debugger.md

 # How to Debug a Process

+Almost every **IDE** has a integrated debugger.

+The debugger itself is a tool, that allows you to execute your code in a **strictly** controlled environment.

 **IntelliJ IDE** gives you a lot of tools to debug your application

 - Adding **breakpoints**
+  * click the gutter at the executable line of code where you want to set the breakpoint
+  * alternatively, place the caret at the line and press Ctrl+F8
 - Visualize the **program flow**
 - Control the **flow of execution**
 - **Data tips**